fionaEyoung/intro-to-github/github-workshop/introductions-2024-session-1.md

 Group 9 (case study name):
 LINUX

-- It allows anyone to freely modify and use thier source code for comercial or unpaid projects
+1. They use an GPL liscence
-- They use an GPL liscence
+2. It allows anyone to freely modify and use thier source code for comercial or unpaid projects
-- Their source code is hosted on kernel.org.
+3. There source code is hosted on kernel.org.

 Group 10 (case study name):